-\textit{Ion acceleration in the piston regime}---As the amplitude of the FRB pulse $a_0$ increases to $10^5$, as shown in Fig.$\,$\ref{fig:fig3} given in the End Matter, the immense field strength pushes all the particles along its path to accumulate within the first half-cycle of the pulse, resulting in intense pulse front dynamics.
-Far behind the pulse front, almost no particle left and thus no electrostatic field is formed, as shown in Figs.$\,$\ref{fig:fig3}(b) - \ref{fig:fig3}(d).
-Compared with the wakefield regime, both the electrons and protons are accelerated simultaneously by the Lorentz force of the pulse at the leading edge of the pulse with $\Delta{x_0} / \lambda_0 < 1/2$.
-The acceleration is governed by momentum conservation in the pulse front co-moving frame \cite{RN36,RN37,RN38}.
-See Appendix C for the detailed derivation.
+As the amplitude of the FRB pulse $a_0$ increases to $10^5$, as shown in Fig.$\,$\ref{fig:sm_pis}, the immense FRB field can push all the particles along its path to accumulate within the first half-cycle of the pulse, resulting in intense pulse front dynamics.
+Far behind the pulse front, almost no particle left and thus no electrostatic field is formed, as shown in Figs.$\,$\ref{fig:sm_pis}(b)--(d).
+The particle acceleration is now in the piston regime.
+Compared with the wakefield regime, both the electrons and protons are accelerated simultaneously by the Lorentz force of the pulse at the leading edge of the pulse with $\Delta{x} / \lambda_0 < 1/2$.
+The acceleration is governed by momentum conservation between the FRB pulse and plasma \cite{RN36,RN37,RN38,RN39}.
 For ultra-relativistic FRBs with $a_0^2/N_0 \gg \sigma_i$, the kinetic energy of ions in the plasma sheet is

-The proton energy spectrum still exhibits a quasi-monoenergetic peak with higher energy, as shown in Fig.$\,$\ref{fig:fig4}(b).